pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.markdown

 {% endraw %}

 When it comes to matrices that's (in my mind at least) the stuff that comes up most often.
-If you want to learn more please checkout the links mentioned at the top of the article.
+If you want to learn more please check out the links mentioned at the top of the article.
 This is all just theory though, let's review what actually happens when you want to implement these concepts in your very own math library.

 ### Storage/Access